 The phrase “content marketing” was popularized by Joe Pulizzi at the Content Marketing Institute, but the concept itself is actually quite old.

 When John Deere started distributing The Furrow magazine in 1895, that was content marketing.
-When Jell-O provided free Jell-O recipe books in 1906, that was content marketing as well.
+When Jell-O distributed free Jell-O recipe books in 1906, that was also content marketing.

-Brands have been telling stories and reaching out to communities for centuries; there are simply more media channels and ways to communicate now.
+Brands have been telling stories and reaching out to communities for centuries; there are simply more ways to do it now.

 Own Your Media